Your Body is Your Life Partner

 Led by Deb, each session includes guided conversation, space for reflection, and embodied practices to help integrate the week’s focus.

-📝 Curated Worksheets & Reflections
+📝 Curated Practices & Reflections

 📚 Transformative Content Designed for Midlife and Beyond